 The Company sponsors a 401(k) defined contribution plan that covers all eligible employees.
 The Company makes non-elective contributions on behalf of employees at the discretion of management.
-The amount contributed by the Company to the defined contribution plan for the year ended September 30, 2021 and 2020 was approximately \$0 and \$13,000, respectively.
+The amount contributed by the Company to the defined contribution plan for the years ended September 30, 2022 and 2021 was \$0.